AbdelrahmanEsmail/Landmarks/README.md

 - **Navigation in SwiftUI:** Implementing navigation views and navigation links to create a seamless user experience.

 - **Animations:** Utilizing SwiftUI's animation capabilities to enhance the visual appeal of the app.

-## Acknowledgments
-This project was inspired by and follows the Apple SwiftUI tutorial.
-Special thanks to Apple for providing excellent learning resources and documentation.

 ## Future Enhancements
 - Incorporate additional features, such as user authentication or a map view.